Saidakhmad77/FAKEBOOK_Fullstack/README.md

-Sign up: if username is already taken, it will say username is already taken.
-Also advanced password system using regex.
-Login, Comments editing, posting, deleting and getting.
-Also connecting multiple database tables
+Sign up: If your username is already taken, it will say so.
+There is also an advanced password system using regex.
+Login, Comment editing, posting, deleting, and getting.
+Also, connecting multiple database tables.